 I’m going to be sharing my favorite “beautiful/emotional” Broadway songs and lyrics.
-When compiling this list, I chose songs and lyrics that always “get me” – whether they make me cry or leave me feeling inspired.
-Keep in mind that this isn’t a “best Broadway songs” list, but rather a list of emotional Broadway songs (get ready for the feels).
+When compiling this list, I selected songs and lyrics that always “get me” – whether they make me cry or leave me feeling inspired.
+Keep in mind that this isn’t a “best Broadway songs” list, but rather a list of emotional Broadway songs, so get ready for the feels.
 I originally wanted to pick just specific lyrics from songs, but it was just too hard!

 I’ll be revealing some musical plots in this post, so a spoiler (and tear-jerker) warning are in full effect!
 Let’s get started…